 Whether you’re thinking about a career change or you’re just starting out and weighing up job options, ‘construction manager’ could be the role for you.
 If you don’t mind hard work and you love being busy, this role will really suit you.

-While you’re considering careers, have you considered becoming an electrician – what you need to know before deciding?
+While you’re considering careers, have you considered being an electrician – what you need to know before deciding?
 We can also tell you why you should become a carpenter.
 If you’re looking for advice and work as a general labourer, get in contact with Canberra Labour Hire.